 Data revision is relying on two factors:

-- revision occured by the different data sources used
+revision affecting the different data sources used.

-- change in the methods used for estimating variables
+change in the methods used for estimating variables.

 17.2.
 Data revision - practice